 Penalties for driving without proof of insurance in Missouri

-Drivers who operate a motor vehicle without the proper auto insurance coverage can face steep penalties, including the loss of your driving privileges.
-Penalties for failure to show proof of insurance in Missouri are as follows.
+Drivers who operate a motor vehicle without the proper auto insurance coverage can face steep penalties, including the loss of their driving privileges.
+Penalties for failure to show proof of insurance in Missouri are as follows:

 - Four points will be added to your driving record